-The Gambia, the smallest country in continental Africa, is named after the river that crosses and vertebrates the country.
-Totally surrounded by Senegal, both formed the Senegambia Federation from 1982 to 1989.
-The Gambia is an open, friendly country that preserves some of the best examples of gallery forests in West Africa.
-Alongside, it has become a winter tourist pole for many Europeans, what it means that infrastructures are well maintained, hotels are comfortable, and food is rich and has an interesting balance between tradition and modernity.
-This can be an explanation of why this is one of the most populars African destinations for Western birdwatchers.
+This tour explores this extremely interesting corner of Africa.
+Having the base in The Gambia, the smallest country in continental Africa, is named after the river that crosses and vertebrates the country.
+The Gambia & Senegal are open, friendly countries that preserve some of the best examples of gallery forests in West Africa along with a wonderful array of woodlands and semi-arid country side typical of the Sahel countries.
+Alongside, they have become a winter tourist pole for many Europeans, what it means that infrastructures are well maintained, hotels are comfortable, and food is rich and has an interesting balance between local traditions and Western likings.
+This can be an explanation of why this area is one of the most populars African destinations for Western birdwatchers.

 We shall begin our tour exploring the country in the coastal plains South of Banjul.
 We will land in the capital city at sunset in a direct flight from Barcelona.
 Once in Banjul, we shall meet the guests arriving by their own to the country at our accommodation.
 The firsts days of the tour we will explore areas immediatly around our accommodation where we will connect with a number of West African specialities and other goodies including Oriole Warbler, Yellow-crowned Gonolek, Four-banded Sandgrouse, Golden-tailed Woodpecker (a serious candidate to becomes a full species), Senegal Parrot, Blue-breasted Kingfisher, West African Tern (recent split), White-fronted Plover, Brown Sunbird, Greater Painted Snipe, Violet Turaco, Bearded Barbet, African Jacana, Pearl Spotted Owlet and, if lucky, Northern White-faced Scops Owl.

-The tour will also spend an overnight inland, with no need for our clients to check out from our comfortable hotel in the Gambian coast.
-This overnight will enable us to look for an even wider range of species living not only in wood lands but also in some of the most interesting savanna like ambients in the country.
-A few miles from the coast, the soil becomes red and those guests visiting Africa for the first time will have the real sense of exploring the continent.
-Here we will look for species like Abyssian Ground Hornbill, Beaudouin’s Snake Eagle, Striped Kingfisher, Northern Chanting Goshawk, Bateleur, Grasshoper Buzzard, Yellow Penduline Tit, Namaqua Dove, Pygmy Sunbird, White Helmetshrike, Bush Petronia and, if lucky, Temminck’s Courser or Sudan Golden Sparrow!
+We shall start moving inland in the way to Senegal, and during the coming days we will explore not only impressive wood lands but also some of the most interesting savanna like ambients in the area.
+Here we will look for species like Abyssian Ground Hornbill, Beaudouin’s Snake Eagle, Striped Kingfisher, Northern Chanting Goshawk, Bateleur, Grasshoper Buzzard, Yellow Penduline Tit, Namaqua Dove, Pygmy Sunbird & White Helmetshrike!
 Still, we will be also concentrated in provide excellent views on the charismatic Egyptian Plover.

-Back to the coast we will keep exploring a number of natural spots preserving amazing corners of gallery forests.
+Back to the coast near Banjul, we will keep exploring a number of natural spots preserving amazing corners of gallery forests.
 We will need the help of local knowledge to find out some of the birds inhabitating these woodlands.
-Here we shall contact with Green Hylia, Guinea Turaco, Western Bluebill, Yellow-throated Leaflove, Verreaux’s Eagle Owl, Long-tailed & Standard-winged Nightjars, Swallow-tailed Bee-eater, African Pygmy Kingfisher, Palm-nut Vulture, Klaas’ Cuckoo, White-breasted Cuckooshrike, White-crowned Robin-Chat and, if being very lucky, we may see one of the few White-spotted Flufftails left in the country.
+Here we shall contact with Green Hylia, Guinea Turaco, Western Bluebill, Yellow-throated Leaflove, Verreaux’s Eagle Owl, Long-tailed & Standard-winged Nightjars, Swallow-tailed Bee-eater, African Pygmy Kingfisher, Palm-nut Vulture, Klaas’ Cuckoo & White-breasted Cuckooshrike to name a few.

-The tour expects to add 250 species of birds to its list, a wonderful array for a single week.
-The Gambia goes in the way to become a new classical African destination for birdwatchers, not only because of it is a great way to introduce yourself to the African birdlife, but also because of the variety of specialities to be enjoyed!
+The tour expects to enjoy about 300 species of birds, a wonderful array for a tour covering a relatively small ground.
+Senegambia goes in the way to become a new classical African destination for birdwatchers, not only because of it is a great way to introduce yourself to the African birdlife, but also because of the variety of specialities to be enjoyed here!

 Sergi Sales, former member of the Spanish Rarity Comitee, is also a ringer with over 20 years of experience.
 He has been travelling in West Africa for long periods, being The Gambia in particular one of his favourite birding breaks in the region.